MehdiHmidi523/RoboND-DeepLearning-Project/README.md

 ![Training progress plots][train_plots]

 ## Results
+The main Jupyter notebook with the network definition and training can be found in `code/model_training.ipynb`.
+You can also find an HTML version of this notebook in `docs/model_training.html`.

 The final trained model can be found in `code/trained_model.h5`.

-Our final network results were:
+The overall results were:
 * Final IoU of **59.07%**
 * Score weight of **71.4%**
 * Overall grade score of **42.18%**